QualiSystems/devguide_source/_reference/8.3.0/mapping-sub-resource-connections.md

 1) Download the driver of the App's cloud provider from CloudShell Portal's **Manage>Drivers>Resource** page.

-2) Edit the driver.py file in your preferred editor.
+2) Edit the *driver.py* file in your preferred editor.

-3) Modify the `get_inventory` command to include the sub resources you want to support and the vNIC names.
+3) Modify the `get_inventory` command to include the sub-resources you want to support and the vNIC names.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;For example, 2 sub-resources with vNIC names 'Port 1' and 'Port 2':
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;For example, 2 sub-resources with vNIC names "Port 1" and "Port 2":

 {% highlight xml %}
     def get_inventory(self, context):